prebid/prebid.github.io/dev-docs/plugins/bc/about-bc-prebid-plugin.md

 ## How It Works

+For each ad break that will be shown in a video:

 - The plugin will use the parameters passed to it to invoke prebid.
+- If a primary ad server is being used to make the final decision, the prebid bidding results will be passed to the desired ad server.
 - The response should provide a URL to a VAST creative or a VAST XML document that defines an ad to play.
 - Upon completion of the prebid, the winning ad can then be played by the plugin at the specified time.
 - By default, the prebid plugin implicitly invokes the default MailOnline plugin to render the ad.